-\$6 million fully underwritten entitlement offer
+\$2 million fully underwritten entitlement offer

-- Malabar is undertaking a \$6m fully underwritten equity capital raising via a 15 for 17 non-renounceable entitlement offer. - The entitlement offer is fully underwritten by four shareholders and is a clear demonstration of support for the Company and the Project.
+- Malabar undertook a \$2 million fully underwritten equity capital raising via a 1 for 8 non-renounceable entitlement offer. - The entitlement offer was fully underwritten by seven shareholders and is a clear demonstration of support for the Company and the Project.